 We assume a diagnostic specificity of 99.5% for a single RT-qPCR test, and therefore the pool+followup results will have a false positive rate of 0.0052.

 The cost of testing was estimated based on consumable costs alone, assuming that overhead or facility costs would be the same for any model of testing, and that each laboratory would have sufficient capacity and equipment (nucleic acid extraction and qPCR instruments, and storage freezers) to conduct the tests.
-We determined the cost of sample collection to be £3.47 (comprising of saliva sampling funnel (£1.86; Isohelix), collection tube (£1.42; Isohelix), storage tube, and pipette tip (£0.19)) and the cost of a PCR test to be £12.46 (based on 1 extraction using QIAsymphony® (QIAGEN) kits at £4.46 per sample, and one PCR reaction using the Altona SARS-CoV-2 RealStar RT-PCR Kit 1.0 at £8.00 per sample.
+We determined the cost of sample collection to be £3.47 (comprising of saliva sampling funnel (£1.86; Isohelix), collection tube (£1.42; Isohelix), storage tube, and pipette tip (£0.19)) and the cost of a PCR test to be £12.46 (based on 1 extraction using QIAsymphony® (QIAGEN) kits at £4.46 per sample, and one PCR reaction using the Altona SARS-CoV-2 RealStar RT-PCR Kit 1.0 at £8.00 per sample).

 Lateral flow device